NS-NS Spacetimes from Amplitudes: Static Point Charge in Split Signature

 \subsection{Review}

 Let us consider a static particle source in split signature.
 We will use coordinates $(t_1,t_2,x,y)$, with signature $(+,+,-,-)$.\footnote{We will also denote two dimensional space-like vectors in bold, eg. $\mathbf{x}=(x,y)$. } Since we have two time directions, we should specify the worldline of the particle, which we choose to be the $t_2$ axis with tangent vector $u^\mu=(0,1,0,0)$.
+This trajectory also corresponds to a static massive particle in Minkowski space, provided that one chooses to analytically continue along the $t_1$ axis; for a more in-depth discussion, see~\cite{Monteiro:2020plf}.
 We will model this massive particle as a non-dynamical scalar wave packet, following the prescription in \cite{Kosower:2018adc}.
 The expectation value of the momentum of the wave packet should be $\langle p^\mu\rangle=m\,u^\mu$.
 We define the state as

 where the wave function $\varphi(p)$ is sharply-peaked around the classical momentum $m\,u^\mu$.
 The notation $\dd$ and $\del$ packages factors of $2\pi$, as explained in appendix \ref{sec:Conventions}.
 Notice that the theta function inside $\d\Phi(p)$ enforces positive energy along $t_2$, the worldline direction of the particle.
 The existence of the other time direction $t_1$ implies that there is another energy, $E_1$.\footnote{Note that, in the KMOC formalism, the momentum carried by messengers is of order $\hbar$, so in the classical limit our massive particle is indeed static.}